Improving the accuracy of estimators for the two-point correlation function: Expectation of pair-counts

 \section{Expectation of pair-counts}

 Estimators for the two-point density and the correlation function using geometrical weights have been developed in spatial statistics (e.g.\,\citealt{stoyan:fractals}).
 These geometrical weights can be derived with an application of the Campbell-Mecke formula to the pair-counts.
-You can find these ideas in several places, \cite{ripley:second-order,ohser:estimators,fiksel:edge,stoyan:stochgeom} and quite recently for inhomogeneous point sets in \cite{shaw:globally}.
-We give analogous derivations to show the connection between the pair-counts $\DR$ and $\RR$ and geometric quantities like the set-covariance and the area fraction \citep{kerscher:twopoint,stoyan:improving}.
+These ideas can be found in several places, such as for example \citet{ripley:second-order}, \citet{ohser:estimators}, \citet{fiksel:edge}, \citet{stoyan:stochgeom} and quite recently for inhomogeneous point sets in \citet{shaw:globally}.
+We provide analogous derivations to show the connection between the pair-counts $\DR$ and $\RR$ and geometric quantities such as the set-covariance and the area fraction (\citealt{kerscher:twopoint}; \citealt{stoyan:improving}).

-The Campbell-Mecke formula connects the expectation value over realisations of a point process $\Phi$ to integrals over $n$-point densities (e.g.\,\citealt{stoyan:stochgeom,daley:introductionI}).
-For suitable functions $f(\bfx)$ and $g(\bfx,\bfy)$ we have
+The Campbell-Mecke formula connects the expectation value over realisations of a point process $\Phi$ to integrals over $n$-point densities (e.g.\,\citealt{stoyan:stochgeom}; \citealt{daley:introductionI}).
+For suitable functions $f(\bfx)$ and $g(\bfx,\bfy),$ we have

 The Campbell-Mecke formula allows us to interchange the expectation of sums with an integration over the number density $\varrho$ or the two-point density $\varrho_2(\bfx,\bfy)$.
-For a simple point process $\Phi$ we define
+For a simple point process $\Phi,$ we define